 He was going to meet a friend here, an old friend who could help him wean off his financial problems.
 He was in desperate need for money.
 His family ran out of bucks and credits after his mother and stepfather passed away seven years ago, leaving him with his stepsister and a half-brother.
 What he could do at the age of twenty-three, was making money by getting jobs, but the jobs never work out anyway.
 The money didn't stretch out too well for him.

 He inhaled deeply and whoosh out a languorous waft of cigarette smoke.
 He hated to ponder over, but his life was kind of screwed up.

-And his friend offered him a job that would help him earn a side income- by things that could get people hooked and buzzed from the binge, including himself.
+One of his friends was generous enough to offer him a job that would help him earn side income- by things that could get people hooked and buzzed from the binge, including himself.
 A risky part-time job that include scoring for people big time, and it would pay off more than enough.